 Sudachi is a small green, round citrus fruit native to Japan and a relative of another famous Japanese citrus, Yuzu.
 Like lemons or limes, it’s sour and used as a flavouring rather than eaten alone.
-Sudachi are rarely actually used in Japanese home cooking, other than in Tokushima (where it’s grown) they are even considered a delicacy in other parts of Japan.
-And so we chose this name because we want our recipes to be a little more than just a ‘Japanese home cooking blog’, we’re creating a delicacy for you.
-Enjoy!
+Sudachi are rarely actually used in Japanese home cooking, other than in Tokushima (where it’s grown).
+They are even considered a delicacy in other parts of Japan.
+I chose this name because we want my recipes to be a little more than just a ‘Japanese home cooking blog’, I want to create a delicacy for you to enjoy!

 I was born and raised in Okazaki, a historical city in central Japan.
 My father owns a food distribution company and my mother runs her own cookery shop, so food inspiration has been around me all of my life.
 They were pretty busy running their own businesses, so I would try to take care of myself.
 I would often experiment and my own school lunches too.
 My dream was to open my own karaage fried chicken shop when I grew up!